Thursday is free museum day here in Berlin, and for once I actually took advantage of it.

 I’m not 100% sure, but I believe all of the following took place on Saturday, with Friday being a less photogenic but similarly busy day.

 Eventually I finished mourning a stranger’s potentially stolen bicycle and actually found my classroom.
 Although stupidly dependent on elevators—I could not find a non-emergency escape flight of stairs—the Sprachzentrum proved to a be a fine, modern building, with this awesome central courtyard with plenty of, yes, bicycle parking.
-I think I will use this if I am allowed to.

 “Du bist Amerikaner?”
 (You’re an American?)